Think-iT-Labs/tdd-workshop/README.md

 Pretty simple, right?
 Well this is where it gets interesting:

+- If the input of the Quality is negative, the `UpdateQuality` function should ruturn Quality of 0
 - Once the sell by date has passed, `Quality` degrades twice as fast
 - The `Quality` of an item is never negative
 - __"Aged Brie"__ actually increases in `Quality` the older it gets